-It took a while for me to reduce my plastic waste when it comes to household cleaning.
-Over the course of several years I have experimented quite a lot, such as making my own laundry detergent and dish soap.
-To help you get shared, we have put together a plastic free cleaning guide.
+To help you get stared with plastic-free cleaning, we have put together a plastic-free cleaning guide.
 This is work in progress, so should you have more tips (especially for places other than the Netherlands!), please send us a message.
 We would be very happy to hear from you!

 In many countries it is easy to find washing powder in a cardboard box.
 To kill two birds with one stone, make sure to choose a product that has an ecolabel, such as the Nordic Swan or the EU flower.
 Use a measuring cup to avoid excessive amounts of washing powder.
 For stubborn stains, use a soap bar, such as this Marseille soap bar, or apply a few drops of (Ecover) dish soap.

 Plastic-free washing powder!
 This is the best option I think I’ve seen so far.
 Other options might be to refill (hoping the plastic bulk bags in the refill stations are indeed reused); using soap nuts (often in plastic, mixed reviews on results); or making your own!
 Annemiek also shared some options on the blog the past months (lemons! ?)
 What are your tips on environmental friendly washing? #plasticfreetuesday #washingpowder #laundryday #plasticfree #noplastic #cardboardoverplastic #recyclenotdowncycle #lesschemicals #kindtotheenvironment #healthyplanet #healthyfish #savethewater #savetheplanet #responsiblechoices

 One of our team members used soap nuts for a while, but she stopped using them, because they are impossible to find plastic-free (at least in the Netherlands and in Beijing) and because the results were not so great (laundry did not come out satisfactory fresh and clean).